 Find help paying your hospital bills.

-You may very well be able to eliminate or negotiate down your hospital bills to a more manageable amount.
+There are several assistance programs for hospital bills.
+They include government benefits, financial aid from charities, support from hospital billing offices, free charity care, and much more.
+The resources are for low to moderate income families, the elderly, uninsured, and others who are struggling.
+In addition, you may very well be able to eliminate or negotiate down your hospital bills to a more manageable amount.
 Here are several tips and ways in which patents can get assistance.

 Determine whether you qualify for government help, charity or discounts.
 Many hospitals will have financial counselors who will be glad to review your financial situation and they will then check whether you qualify for any assistance.
 You may be able to get help with your hospital bill from the hospital itself, government assistance programs, or charities.
 All of these options will be explored.

 You can pursue this approach even if your medical debt has already been sent for collections.
 If the bill has gone for collections, make sure that the debt collectors get a copy of your application for assistance so that they are on notice that you're in financial straits.